Azure/azure-sdk-for-js/documentation/writing_tests.md

 });
 ```

-**Anti-pattern 2**, code that is preparing something that is only relevant for one test case, as follows:
+**Anti-pattern 2**, code that is preparing something that is only relevant for one test case should not be abstracted away, as follows:

 ```ts
 async function doSomePriorWork(client) {